 Vulnerable adults are often overlooked by society, housed but not cared for, accommodated but not appreciated, a silent voice crying out for attention to which no-one is listening.
 Many landlords do not want to make their housing available to vulnerable adults, fearful of costs they may incur and issues that may arise from allowing people with complicated life-stories or reduced mental capabilities into their housing.

 Ark has created a financial model that we believe will enable us, and others to provide managed housing with the required care these tenants need.
-Currently we have capacity to support 122 vulnerable adults in the Buxton and Matlock area of Derbyshire, and Stoke, Staffordshire.
+Currently we have capacity to support 122 vulnerable adults in the Buxton area of Derbyshire, and Stoke, Staffordshire.
 We have demonstrated the viability of the financial model, and are keen to expand to other areas where there is a need for the supported housing Ark provides.

 Whether we call them vulnerable, or marginalised.
 Whether or not we label their condition with a term such as ex-offender or addict.
 Whether we see them as a risk, a threat, or as people to be avoided.
 They are still people.
 And all people, regardless of circumstances of life, have potential.